-The curriculum involves 1000 hours to satisfy Wisconsin state requirements.
-The program includes extensive instruction and practical experience in men's cutting, color, texture, men's grooming, customer service, personal appearance and hygiene, personal motivation and development, retail (Take Home) skills, guest record-keeping, and business ethics, sanitation, state laws and regulations, salon-type administration, and job interviewing.
+The curriculum involves 450 hours to satisfy Wisconsin state requirements.
+The course includes extensive instruction and practical experience in facials, hair removal, makeup application, customer service, personal appearance and hygiene, personal motivation and development, retail skills, client record keeping, business ethics, state laws and regulations, salon-type administration, and job interviewing.

-Graduates are prepared to be entry-level barbers.
+Graduates are prepared for an entry level esthetician.

 This course is taught in English.
-Textbooks and course materials are only offered in the English Language.
+Textbooks and course materials are only offered in the English language.

-BARBERING EDUCATION GOALS
+AESTHETICS EDUCATION GOALS